asmaayas/ProjectHtmlCss/README.md

 My Frist Project :)
 ### Hi there 👋, my name is Ro'a, and this is my frist website ever,
- I try my best to keep it simple and clear, I used What I learned in HTML and CSS and a little bootstrap. this is a picture for the wireframe and the mockup for the project.
+ I try my best to keep it simple and clear, I used What I learned in HTML and CSS and a little bootstrap. this is a picture for the wireframe and the mockup for the project:

 ![wirefraem1](./pic/wirefram1.png)
 ![wirefraem2](./pic/wirefram2(68).png)
 ![mockup1](./pic/mockup%201.png)